 - Add water: Add 1 cup cold tap water and place trivet on top.
 You want to use cold water so warm water doesn’t reduce the cook time.
 If you don’t have trivet, just place breasts on the bottom of Instant Pot.
 Some readers like to use chicken stock or chicken broth instead, especially if cooking without trivet.

-- Add chicken: Lay chicken breasts in a single layer, sprinkle with spices and rub onto each other right inside the pot.
+- Add chicken breast in Instant Pot: Lay chicken breasts in a single layer, sprinkle with spices and rub onto each other right inside the pot.
 You can also do so on a separate plate but I find it isn’t necessary.

-- Pressure cook the chicken: Depending on the model of your Instant Pot, you will have to press either Pressure Cook on High pressure or Manual button.
+- Pressure cook chicken breast: Depending on the model of your Instant Pot, you will have to press either Pressure Cook on High pressure or Manual button.
 Set timer for 10 minutes – for breasts under 2 inch thickness, 15 minutes – for over 2 inch thick breasts.

 - Release the pressure: Now you want to wait 5 minutes aka do Natural Release for 5 minutes.
 Then turn the pressure valve to Venting position to release remaining pressure.
 Your chicken is ready.
 I find you do not have to rest the meat with chicken breasts cooked in Instant Pot.